Hajerrrh/Classic-Arcade-Game-Clone-/README.md

 $ git clone https://github.com/Hajerrrh/FEND-Classic-Arcade-Game-Clone-.git

+or you can just visit https://hajerrrh.github.io/Classic-Arcade-Game-Clone-/ and play the game online!

 ## How to Run the Project
 Load the `index.html` in a web browser that supports HTML5.